- Campus Life

 - About Plattsburgh

-School psychology graduate students earn the M.A./C.A.S. degree in School Psychology.
-Our NASP-accredited (with conditions) program provides carefully focused knowledge and training in school psychology, following the scientist-practitioner model.
+School psychology graduate students earn the M.A./C.A.S. in School Psychology.
+Our NASP-accredited program provides carefully focused knowledge and training in school psychology, following the scientist-practitioner model.
 Students work closely with individual faculty members, and become eligible for certification as a school psychologist in New York State.

-The Psychology Department hosts the campus-wide Spectrum Institute, which provides numerous services to the community.
+The Psychology Department hosts the campus-wide Center for Neurobehavioral Health, which provides numerous services to the community.
 Students gain invaluable community service and research experience through assisting with these programs.
 Affiliated clinics include:

 If you would like more information about the psychology program at SUNY Plattsburgh, please contact